Masks still key to fighting COVID-19 spread despite high vaccination, experts say

 Several studies have found that masks are an effective way of slowing the spread of COVID-19.

-randomized trial from Bangladesh published in September that looked at mask promotion found that even in areas where fewer than half of people regularly wore masks, symptomatic COVID-19 infection was 11 per cent lower than in areas that didn’t have mask-promotion campaigns.
+A randomized trial from Bangladesh published in September that looked at mask promotion found that even in areas where fewer than half of people regularly wore masks, symptomatic COVID-19 infection was 11 per cent lower than in areas that didn’t have mask-promotion campaigns.
 Symptomatic infections among seniors were reduced by 35 per cent.

 An evidence review published in January also found that masks helped reduce disease spread, and the more people wore them, the better it worked.